DolicaAkelloEgwel/gans-workshop/presentation.md

 2. Open the GANs with Python Notebook link.
 3. Log in to your Google account.

-If **do** you have some of your own files then...
-1. Create a folder called `gans-workshop-files` in the _top level_ of your Google Drive folder.
-2. Within that folder create another folder for your images.
-This can be named cats/trees/flowers/etc.

-If you **don't** have some of your own files then...
-1. Do nothing!

 ---

 # What are GANs?